Fytch/ProgramOptions.hxx/README.md

 Don't forget to compile with C++11 enabled, i.e. with `-std=c++11`.

 ## Usage
-Using *ProgramOptions.hxx* is straightforward; we'll explain it by means of examples.
-All examples shown here and more can be found in the `examples` directory, all of which are well-documented.
+Using *ProgramOptions.hxx* is straightforward; we'll explain it by means of practical examples.
+All examples shown here and more can be found in the [/examples](examples) directory, all of which are well-documented.

 ### Example 1 (`abbreviation`, `u32`, `available`, `get`)
 The following snippet is the complete source code for a simple program expecting an integer optimization level.